 Try serving it up in place of your normal rice in:

-- salad bowls like this brown rice sesame bowl (just switch the rice for riced broccoli);
+- rice salads and salad bowls like this Brown Rice Sesame Bowl (just switch the rice for riced broccoli)

 - 2 heads broccoli

-- 2 tbsp olive oil or coconut oil, for cooking
+- 2 tablespoon olive oil or coconut oil, for cooking

 - salt and pepper to taste

-Heat a large pan or wok over medium heat.
-Add in 1 tbsp cooking oil of choice or butter and sauté the broccoli rice until tender, about 2 to 3 minutes.
+- Heat a large pan or wok over medium heat.
+Add in 1 tablespoon cooking oil of choice or butter and sauté the broccoli rice until tender, about 2 to 3 minutes.
 Season to your liking.